Curriculum

 *MEM students who have completed CSE 1010 or 1100 will not be required to take OPIM 3103 and will satisfy the requirements for courses that will have OPIM 3103 as a requisite.

-***The Engineering Technical Elective must be from a 3000-level or higher course from the School of Engineering or from the following list of Allied Health courses: AH 3270, 3570, or 3574.
+***The Engineering Technical Elective must be from a 3000-level or higher course in the College of Engineering or from the following list of Allied Health courses: AH 3270, 3570, or 3574.
 ME 3222 may not be used to fulfill engineering-elective credit by MEM majors.